nmfs-opensci/CloudComputingSetup/README.md

 ## Why Cloud?

-All NOAA datasets must be uploaded in the cloud by 2026, and all on-premesis computing resources for NOAA Fisheries are planned to be retired by 2027.
-Working entirely in the cloud allows scientists to make programs more efficient, without losing time to downloading/uploading.
+All NOAA datasets must be uploaded in the cloud by 2026, and all on-premises computing resources for NOAA Fisheries are planned to be retired by 2027.
+Working entirely in the cloud allows scientists to make workflows more efficient, without losing time to downloading/uploading.
 With the transition timeline away from existing resources, we have compiled documentation here to share and allow scientists who previously worked on uber computers to adapt their workflows more quickly.

-Some programs can be run locally just as efficiently as they can be in the cloud [add use cases].
+Think of the Google Cloud Workstations as super/uber computers in the cloud, or online, instead of physically housed at a NMFS facility.
+When running code that might take hours or days, a workstation can do the job while you retain full functionality of your local PC.
+Any work that previously required the uber computers or multiple PCs should be transitioned to the cloud.

 ## NOAA Fisheries Cloud Program